PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![060_envs](./images/060_envs.png)

 A basic command can be used to create a plot.
-By default plots display in the Plots pane as a static image however the backend can be changed to Automatic to enable an itneractive plot in its own window.
+By default plots display in the Plots pane as a static image however the backend can be changed to Automatic to enable an interactive plot in its own window.

 This can be done by going to Tools and Preferences: